BRIEF-Regeneron, Teva provide update on fasinumab clinical development programs

 * Regeneron and Teva provide update on fasinumab clinical development programs

-* Regeneron Pharmaceuticals Inc - FDA has placed phase 2B study in chronic low back pain on clinical hold
+* Regeneron Pharmaceuticals - co, Teva plan to design pivotal Phase 3 study in chronic low back pain that excludes patients with advanced osteoarthritis

-* Regeneron - FDA requested amendment of study protocol after observing case of adjudicated arthropathy in a patient receiving high dose fasinumab

-* Regeneron- A separate agreement with co , Mitsubishi Tanabe Pharma has exclusive development, commercial rights to fasinumab in Japan, Korea ,9 countries Source text for Eikon: Further company coverage:
+* Regeneron Pharmaceuticals Inc - companies plan to submit a pivotal program plan for review with fda and other health authorities.
+Source text for Eikon: Further company coverage: